robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-instruction/spring-week-9-mentor-materials.md

 #### Focused development area

-- Teacher checks pupils' understanding of the key learning is sound before removing scaffolding so they have just enough support.
+- Teacher checks pupils’ understanding of the key learning is sound before removing scaffolding so they have just enough support.
 - Teacher explicitly articulates high academic expectations of pupils in explaining, modelling and encouraging them to remove scaffolds at the appropriate time to make their learning more effortful.

 ### Observe